 During the forward pass in QAT:

 The model continues training using standard backpropagation, but the weights and activations are continuously being nudged by the simulated quantization noise.
-This encourages the model to learn parameter values that are inherently more robust to the precision reduction.
+This encourages the model to learn parameter values that are inherently more resilient to the precision reduction.

 Flow showing Quant-Dequant (QDQ) nodes inserted before computation within a layer during QAT.